 - periodically provide information summarizing the status and results of the audit plan, activities and goals

 - report significant issues related to the processes for controlling the activities of the university and its affiliates, including potential improvements to those processes, and provide information concerning such issues through resolution

 - provide annually an assessment on the adequacy and effectiveness of the university's processes for controlling its activities and managing its risks

-The director and personnel of the Department of Internal Audit shall, except as otherwise directed by the Board of Regents or Audit Committee:
+The associate vice president and personnel of the Department of Internal Audit shall, except as otherwise directed by the Board of Regents or Audit Committee: